• Country: Singapore

 Juridical double taxation happens when the same income is taxed twice - once in the jurisdiction where the income originates and again in the jurisdiction where it is received.

-Only tax residents of Singapore and its DTA partners can benefit from a double taxation agreements
+Only tax residents of Singapore and its DTA partners can benefit from a double taxation agreement.

 • Tax residents of DTA Partners